t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 To build the GUI, the following software is required:

-*   Delphi (Embarcadero Delphi XE2 or later, though previous versions can probably be used with minimal changes, though wouldn't look as nice under Windows Vista)
+*   Delphi (Embarcadero Delphi XE2 or later, though previous versions can probably be used with minimal changes, though wouldn't look as nice under Windows Vista and above)
 *   The SDeanComponents package (v2.00.00 or later)
-* (Optional) GNU gettext for Delphi (dxgettext), available (free) from: [http://dybdahl.dk/dxgettext/](http://dybdahl.dk/dxgettext/) (This package adds support for language translations)
+* (Optional) GNU gettext for Delphi (dxgettext), available (free) from: [http://dybdahl.dk/dxgettext/](http://dybdahl.dk/dxgettext/) (This package adds support for language translations) (see below).
+It is not necessary to install this to simply rebuild if no strings have changed.

 The binary release of this software was built with Embarcadero Delphi XE2.